 Lisbon is the capital and largest city of Portugal, with an estimated population of 548703 within its administrative limits in an area of 100.05 km.
 About 2.9 million people live in the Lisbon metropolitan area, which extends beyond the city's administrative area.
 The population density of the city itself is 5445.7/km2.
-Over the last few decades there has been a decrease in population numbers, however the amount of people entering the city to work or visit generates a daily population increase estimated at 70% in relation to its residents.
 The Lisbon region has a higher GDP PPP per capita than any other region in Portugal.
+73 billion is the GDP presented by the Lisbon region.
 Its GDP amounts to US\$110.3 billion and thus \$39,434 per capita.
 Lisbon's economy is based primarily on the tertiary sector.
 The Lisbon metropolitan area is heavily industrialized, especially the south bank of the Tagus river (Rio Tejo).
 The lisbonite industry has very large sectors in oil, as refineries are found just across the Tagus, textile mills, shipyards and fishing.
 Automobile manufacturers have erected factories in the suburbs.
-Lisbon has 354000 companies (of which 111000 are located in the city).
 The city has also an important tourism sector.
-Finally, it has an important students' community, three science and technology parks in the Region and 15 business incubators.